leios/gpu-handbook/src/content/abstractions.md

 I get it.
 It's not that impressive.
 There are some fun discussions we could have about testing how random random number generators truly are, but that would take a lot of time.
-If you are interested in this kind of stuff, I would recommend you look into Diehard tests.
+If you are interested in that kind of stuff, I would recommend you look into Diehard tests.
-It's a fun suite of tests specifically for random number generation.
+They are a fun suite of tests specifically for random number generation.
 For now, we'll move on to the real magic and run the same code on the GPU:

 ```